Skip to Content

 • COMP_POINT or CURSOR — the index of the cursor position relative to the beginning of the command line

 When these variables are available, the parser enters into completion mode: it truncates the command line at the cursor position and performs completion of the last argument.
+The result is either a text message or a JSON message, which should be printed in the terminal so that the completion builtins can perform the final completion step.

 Completion algorithm